-With Betterment, I had my account open and funded in a matter of days, and the money was already off working for me.
+With learning more about Betterment by studying up on betterment investing reviews, I chose to try out this platform, and in turn I had my account open and funded in a matter of days, and the money was already off working for me.
 I am blown away on how easy it is to get money funded into Betterment and to get your money invested into their ETF strategy.

 I’m up 5.2% since November, for a total value of $1043.22.
 As you’ll soon see, Betterment is currently leading the pack.

 Motif is the newest online platform that I’ve experimented with.
-Motif has an interesting mix in that, depending on what sector that you’re a fan of, there are certain motifs or themes that people have built, and will invest into stocks all around those themes or motifs.
+Motif Investing reviews, will help you get a better grasp on all the interesting mix of motifs you can decide on, depending on what sector that you’re a fan of, there are certain motifs or themes that people have built, and will invest into stocks all around those themes or motifs.